shispring/eEducation/en/concepts.md

-## Adapter
+## API Adapter
-> Adapter encapsulate original Agora APIs for e-Edu scenario
+> API Adapter encapsulate original Agora APIs for e-Edu scenario

 For example, before joining class, you should set related profile to make your client work properly and have the optimization for e-Edu situation.